 I hope this article has given you a good understanding of how to approach developing a SaaS business and take it to market.

-While I got my fingers burned when I stumbled almost accidentally into this business, for those who are better suited to the environment, there are real fortunes still to be made for daring entrepreneurs who get it right.
+While I got my fingers burned when I stumbled almost accidentally into this business, for those who are better suited to the environment, great at project management and have a great idea for a software as a service product, there are real fortunes still to be made for daring entrepreneurs who get it right.